sbancuz/Appunti/Replication.md

 - [[Leader election]]: if the leader crashes, another will take its place
 - Safety: only up-to-date server may become leaders

+The result of any operation is what the majority of the machine return.

 Crashes may result in log inconsistencies, in this case the leaders' log is considered the only point of truth in the systems and gets replicated to all the other servers.
 #### Log matching property

 This property is guaranteed in raft through an header in the message that contains a pair of index and term of any entry preceding the new ones.